-Responsive Website Design As A Mobile First Approach
+Responsive Website Design As A Mobile-First Approach

 Mobile first.
 UX Design – User Experience

-The reason for this approach is that it takes a lot more thought in the design and layout process as there is far less screen real-estate to capitalise on and so all content, spacing and structural layout is considered to the smallest level meaning a designer must think more logically and decide between the importance of text, graphical content and any interactive elements and UI like navigation and other buttons.
+The reason for this approach is that it takes a lot more thought in the design and layout process as there is far less screen real-estate to capitalise on and so all content, spacing and structural layout are considered to the smallest level meaning a designer must think more logically and decide between the importance of text, graphical content and any interactive elements and UI like navigation and other buttons.

 UI Design – User Interface

 Talking about UI design.
 The interface can’t simply be the same as on a desktop.
 A lot of sites will often just use the same menu and try and stuff it in somewhere or even have the tons of links simply hidden in a hamburger menu.